 The QICIU serves Vermonters enrolled in Medicaid who require behavioral health inpatient, residential, and ABA services.

 The Quality Team supports the Department in creating a culture of quality improvement; supporting units to strive for and demonstrate improvement.

 The Clinical Utilization Review Team ensures that our members get the services needed for the appropriate length of time.

 The top priorities/initiatives for the QICIU in SFY20 are:

 The Vermont Chronic Care Initiative (VCCI) provides holistic, intensive, and short-term case management services to Vermont residents enrolled in Medicaid, including dually eligible members.
-VCCI works with members referred for complex case management through healthcare and human services providers, state colleagues and partners, as well as through our care management system predictive modeling methodology.
-VCCI case managers and outreach coordinators are also welcoming new members to Medicaid, by outreaching and asking questions about primary and dental care provider access, health conditions and other supports that would assist them in maintaining or improving their health as well as housing, food and safety.
-The VCCI team works to connect members with medical homes, community-based self- management programs, local care management teams and help to navigate the system of health and health related care.
+VCCI works with members referred for complex case management by healthcare and human services providers, state colleagues and partners, as well as through our care management predictive modeling methodology.
+VCCI case managers and outreach coordinators are also welcoming members new to Medicaid (NTM), and screening members to identify and prioritize needs.
+Our screening tool asks members questions about access to care (including primary and dental) , the presence and status of health conditions, and inquiry about other needs that would assist them in maintaining +/or improving their health such as housing, food and safety.
+The VCCI team works to connect members with medical homes, community-based self-management programs, local care management teams and assist in navigating the system of health and health related care.